 - Ensure that the group has provided sufficient resources (cleaning products, sanitising products and access to water, tools, vehicles and welfare etc.) to enable participants to follow the risk assessment.

 - Ensure that the group has provided participants with all necessary PPE to do their work.
 Advice participants to bring a mask in case it is needed.

 - Do not let activities and events which cannot operate in line with this guidance take place.

 - Do not let participants take part activities and events if they are restricted by current government guidelines (e.g. self-isolating or sharing accommodation with someone else self-isolating or in the At Risk category).

-- There are currently no restrictions on how far you can travel to get to the countryside but be aware of any local restrictions which may limit travel inside/outside a designated area.
+- There are currently no restrictions on how far you can travel to get to the countryside but be aware of any local restrictions which may limit travel inside/outside a designated tier.